 Hear The Children’s Cry: A Response To The Heartbreaking Complex Of Crises Affecting Jamaican Children

-They continue to be the victims of violent crimes, and to be traumatized by witnessing murder and other violent acts in their homes and communities.
-Children are abused in many homes, and to suffer from neglect, abandonment, homelessness and exploitation by criminals, from abuse by uncaring and/or uninformed care givers, and from injustices resulting from inadequate and often inept essential national services – and weak and unenforced legislation.
+Thousands of youngsters continue to be the victims of violent crimes, and to be traumatized by witnessing murder and other violent acts in their homes and communities.
+Children are abused in many homes, and suffer from neglect, abandonment, homelessness and exploitation by criminals.
+Many are abused by uncaring and/or uninformed care givers, and from injustices resulting from inadequate and often inept essential national services – and weak and unenforced legislation.

-The particular atrocity which precipitated the establishment of Hear The Children’s Cry by Founder child advocate Betty Ann Blaine and her associates was the shooting up of a children’s birthday party in the violence prone community of Kingston’s Greenwich Town.
+The particular atrocity which precipitated the establishment of Hear The Children’s Cry by Founder, child advocate Betty Ann Blaine and her associates, was the shooting up of a children’s birthday party in the violence prone community of Kingston’s Greenwich Town.
 The innocent victims of hostilities between rival gangs, the young children were sprayed with bullets at what should have been a joyful occasion.
 One child was killed and a number were wounded, one very seriously.

 School Safety and Parenting Education